 These Maple Blondies have such a great flavor!
 I wanted to call them Maple Bars, since the texture is almost the exact same as pumpkin bars... but the donut industry already staked claim, so here we are!
-That being said, the texture is that of a true blondie.
+They are lightly spiced with a chai flavor and so tender and melt in your mouth.
+The texture is that of a true blondie.
 A lot of blondies have a more cookie-like texture, but a true blondie should be a similar texture to a brownie.
 They should be all soft and tender with a paper thin crispy top.
 These definitely have that!
 The reason these have such a soft and tender texture is because there isn't any baking soda or baking powder.
 They aren't dense either- the eggs act as a leavening agent and they are still light and wonderful.
+For another fall bar try our Paula Deen Pumpkin Bars.

 I'll be honest, I'm not always a huge maple fan.
 It has to be done the right way (and these are the right way!!!)
 I'm allergic to walnuts and pecans, and I think maple syrup is for pancakes and waffles.
 But the flavor of these is wonderful.
 They are lightly spiced.
 The light spice flavor mixed with the maple is heaven in your mouth and is reminiscent of fall.
 These are good year round and also make a great fall treat.
 These would be perfect to serve after some cajun shrimp pasta or tuscan white bean soup.